antznin/des-cracker/REPORT.md

 for tables : `table_t`, `table64_t` and `ttable64_t` for one or two dimensional arrays
 (see [des_cst_pkg.vhd]).
 These types allowed our code to be cleaner throughout the whole project.

-We declared every table of the DES algorithm in [des_cst_pkg.vhd] using the previously mentionned types.
+We declared every table of the [DES standard] in [des_cst_pkg.vhd] using the previously mentionned types.

 #### Functions